DN-0/sentiment_analysis_tensorflow_transformers/README.md

 | 3 | Somewhat Positive |
 | 4 | Positive |

-The model is fine-tuned using TensorFlow + Hugging Face Transformers.
+The model is fine-tuned using TensorFlow + Transformers.

 ---